How to Add a Column to an Existing Table in SQL Using the ALTER TABLE ADD Statement

 Rename an existing column

 If you rename a column, you may need to update references to it manually.
 The new column name is not automatically updated in views, functions, or stored procedures that rely on it.
-Modern database management tools like dbForge Studio for SQL Server that we'll explore further include the option of automatic refactoring allowing you to update all references to the renamed database object immediately.
+Modern database management tools like dbForge Studio for SQL Server that we'll explore further include the option of refactoring allowing you to automatically update all references to the renamed database object immediately.

 How to modify a column in an existing table

 Renaming is not the only common operation that takes place concerning table columns.
-Database specialists often need to modify columns, changing their assigned data types, sizes, default values, and more.
-SQL Server allows us to change the column data type by using the ALTER TABLE ...
-ALTER COLUMN statement to modify the data type and/or nullability.
+Database specialists often need to modify columns, changing their assigned data types, sizes, default values, adding constraints, and more.
+Let us check how to do this in practice.

 The syntax of the query is: